stivale/stivale/STIVALE2.md

 For PMRs on the x86_64 platform, non-readable ranges are not possible, therefore they are ignored and forced readable in the MMU, but they are still reported back to the kernel in the struct tag.

+#### Fully virtual kernel mappings

+Bit 3 of the flags field enables fully virtual kernel mappings.
+This means that there no longer is an enforced `PHYSICAL_ADDRESS = VIRTUAL_ADDRESS - 0xffffffff80000000` correspondence for kernel image addresses, unlike when this bit is off.

+This bit is relevant in order to ensure load is always possible even if the otherwise corresponding physical address is not available, as the bootloader is allowed to pick any other physical load address, even without requiring the kernel to be relocatable or position independent.
+For KASLR, this also ensures there is a wider range of available slides even if physical memory would not otherwise suffice.

+When this feature is requested, and the bootloader supports it, the corresponding kernel base address struct tag (see below) is returned.

 ### stivale2 header tags